128technology/docs/docs/concepts_EthOverSVR.md

 - Source MAC
 - Destination MAC

-The first packet carries the metadata containing the L2 information to the final 128T router.
+The first packet carries the metadata containing the L2 information to the final SSR.
 There the ethernet header is replaced with the fields above, and the packet is sent to the final destination.

 The new metadata field avoids tunneling the entire IP packet inside another IP packet.
 The first packet carries the layer 2 information.
-Any subsequent packets that are sent without metadata have the layer 2 information restored at the final 128T router, which extends the broadcast domain.
+Any subsequent packets that are sent without metadata have the layer 2 information restored at the final SSR, which extends the broadcast domain.

 Flows setup for IP Traffic are bidirectional.
-These packets are expected to be in the same broadcast domain, and the ethernet address is preserved at the final 128T router.
+These packets are expected to be in the same broadcast domain, and the ethernet address is preserved at the final SSR.

 ### VxLAN Traffic

 VxLAN traffic is is identified by having a destination port of 4789.
-When VxLAN traffic arrives on a 128T Router, a service is defined to carry the traffic.
-This service will have a service-route with a next-hop to the peer 128T router.
-Because VxLAN traffic is unidirectional, two services are used to transport VxLAN traffic from one 128T router to another, one in each direction.
+When VxLAN traffic arrives on an SSR, a service is defined to carry the traffic.
+This service will have a service-route with a next-hop to the peer SSR.
+Because VxLAN traffic is unidirectional, two services are used to transport VxLAN traffic from one SSR to another, one in each direction.

-**128T R1 Service**
+**SSR R1 Service**
 ```
 Service Vxlan_To_R2
   protocol UDP